daskeyboard/daskeyboard.io/get-started/firmware.md

 </table>

-(*) Mac and Linux firware upgrade software is not available at this point.
+(*) Mac and Linux firmware updater is not available at this point.
 Please use a Windows PC to upgrade the device firmware.
+We know it's a major pain and we are working on it.

 ## Instructions for Windows